-Venezuela protests: Young man killed in Valencia - BBC News
+Venezuela women march against Maduro

 Meanwhile video posted on social media purportedly showed the pulling down of a small statue of Hugo Chavez in the western town of Rosario de Perija.

-Mr Maduro succeeded Mr Chavez, a popular leader, who had introduced wide-ranging social welfare programmes and died in 2013.
+Mr Maduro succeeded Mr Chavez, a popular but divisive leader, who had introduced wide-ranging social welfare programmes and died in 2013.

 Since then, falling prices for Venezuelan oil exports have cut government revenue and there have been shortages of food, baby milk, medicine and other basics.